rrcobb/blog/src/pages/posts/2022-07-08-review-play-in-predictive-minds-a-cognitive-theory-of-play.md

 > predictions, sometimes preventing the errors from arising in the first place
 > (Feldman & Friston, 2010; Friston, 2009; Friston et al., 2010).

-Cool, my summary mostly matches the authors'.
-Experientially: This is boring to read, because it doesn't contain much that's _new_. (!!!)
+My summary mostly matches the authors'.
+Experientially: This is boring to read, because it doesn't contain much that's new. (!!!)

 > Imagine, for example, that you are waiting for your partner at a designated meeting place.
 As you see your partner approaching from afar, you eagerly wave.
 As your “partner” approaches, however, your prediction errors start to increase, forcing your internal model to rapidly update.
 Suddenly, you realize that you have been waving at a complete stranger.
 Conversely, it may be the case that your partner is sitting on a bench with their back turned to you.
 Since you are still not entirely sure that it is in fact your partner sitting there, you attempt to reduce your prediction error through action: You move around the bench, trying to find a better angle from which to catch a glimpse of the face of the person sitting there.
 Finding that it is in fact your partner, you have now successfully aligned the world with your predictions.